 What are Stromatolites?

 The bacteria in stromatolites started the process that boosted oxygen in the atmosphere.
-It increased it from less than 1% to more than 20%.
+It increased oxygen levels from less than 1% to more than 20%.

 Stromatolites are the oldest fossil record of life on Earth.
 They were common along shorelines around the world about 3.5 billion years ago.
-They were the earliest proof that life existed on Earth.
+Stromatolites were the earliest proof that life existed on Earth.

 The oldest stromatolites can be found in the Pilbara region of Western Australia.
 They're believed to be approximately 3.7 billion years old.